Skip to main content

 What are mycotoxins?

-Mycotoxins are harmful, naturally occurring substances produced by certain molds (fungi).
+Mycotoxins are harmful, naturally occurring substances produced by certain molds (or fungi).
 These fungi commonly grow on feedstuffs and tend to multiply during adverse weather conditions.
-More than 500 mycotoxins have been identified to date, and this number is steadily increasing.
+More than 500 mycotoxins have been identified to date, and that number is steadily increasing.

 Ruminant animals are generally considered to be less susceptible to mycosis than monogastrics.
 This is thought to be because rumen flora degrade and inactivate in-feed mycotoxins.
-However, several mycotoxins resist rumen breakdown, and ruminants must often deal with a myriad of challenges because their diet often contains both concentrates and forages.
+However, several mycotoxins resist rumen breakdown, and ruminants must often deal with a myriad of challenges because their diets often contain both concentrates and forages.

 Mycotoxin sources

-The presence of mycotoxins in corn and in forages such as gras and hay poses one of the greatest threats to small ruminants.
+The presence of mycotoxins in corn and in forages, such as grass and hay, poses one of the greatest threats to small ruminants.
 Even fresh grass can be contaminated with several mycotoxins.
 These typically include fungal endophytes that produce mycotoxins, which protect the plant in some way, such as ergovaline and lolitrem B, as well as Fusarium mycotoxins, such as zearalenone or deoxynivalenol (DON).

 The range of mycotoxins